 A mortgage lender is a single company that offers its own home loans.
 A mortgage broker is a company or individual that offers home loans from multiple lenders.

 Many people turn to mortgage lenders when they need a home loan because they recognize these companies’ names.
-But working with a mortgage broker can be a faster way to find the best deal on a home loan.
+However, working with a mortgage broker can be a faster way to find the best deal on a home loan.
 Instead of applying multiple times to collect quotes from multiple lenders, you can apply once and receive multiple offers.

 To maximize your savings, you’ll typically want to get three to five quotes before committing to a loan.